Fees and Financial Regulations

 Federal regulations require that financial aid recipients use refunds to repay financial aid received for that semester’s attendance.
 This policy applies to institutional aid as well.

-If a recipient of federal financial aid withdraws from the University or reduces their course load, federal regulations require that the University reevaluate the student’s eligibility to determine the amount of aid the student is allowed to retain.
+If a recipient of federal financial aid withdraws from the University or reduces their workload, federal regulations require that the University reevaluate the student’s eligibility to determine the amount of aid the student is allowed to retain.
 If there is a credit balance on the student’s account after the federal funds have been adjusted, institutional funds will be recovered from that amount.

 See the University's complete Return of Title IV funds policy.